 Drivers must always be cautious and alert while behind the wheel, especially when driving in areas where pedestrians might be present.
-It is the responsibility of every driver to exercise reasonable caution while operating a motor vehicle, but there are occasions where even the most cautious driver is unable to avoid an accident.
+It is the responsibility of every driver to exercise reasonable caution while operating a motor vehicle, but there are occasions when even the most cautious driver is unable to avoid an accident.

 - Duty of Care

 When operating a vehicle, drivers are responsible for driving with the appropriate amount of care in any given circumstance.
-This is referred to as a duty of reasonable care or due care.
+This responsibility is referred to as a duty of reasonable care or due care.
 The law recognizes that not all circumstances are the same.
-Therefore, the duty of reasonable care requires that a driver exercises the caution that a normal, careful person would use in the same situation.
+Therefore, the duty of reasonable care requires that a driver exercises the caution that a reasonable, careful person would use in the same situation.

 - Accidents caused by pedestrians

 A reasonable driver would take any possible precautions to avoid hitting a pedestrian.
 However, sometimes pedestrians behave in a way that makes it impossible for even a cautious driver to avoid a collision.
 For example, a pedestrian might dart out from between parked cars right in front of a moving car or walk on a busy street at night while wearing dark clothes.
 It is unlikely that even someone driving very cautiously would be able to avoid a collision given the circumstances.